caiocrux/electron_ci_tests/README.md

 To install docker in ubuntu, you can do these steps:

-* sudo apt install docker-ce
+* sudo apt install docker.io
 * sudo usermod -aG docker $(whoami)
 * sudo apt install docker-compose